web-240-john-douglas/iop-5xx/README.md

 inside out project 5xx - STEP-501.0 | Branch 501-0

- - Update title in head to: Welcome To Me | Brian Savage
+ - Update title in head to: Welcome To Me | John Douglas

  - change header bg class from primary to secondary